-10. Which documentary would you say has had the most profound impact on society?
+10. Which documentary has had the most profound impact on society?

-11. If there were one documentary moment in history that you could place yourself behind the camera, which one would it be?
+11. If there were one documentary moment in history that you could experience as a filmmaker, what would it be?

 12. What has been the most unexpected thing to happen since taking the film on the festival circuit?

-13. What song has you pumped this summer?
+13. What song do you love this summer?